syncfusion-content/blazor-docs/blazor/appearance/themes.md

     N> [View sample in GitHub](https://github.com/SyncfusionExamples/theme-switching-in-blazor-WASM-app)

-## Render Syncfusion Components in offline with Material and Tailwind Themes
+## Render Syncfusion&reg; Components in offline with Material and Tailwind Themes

 Material and Tailwind Themes uses online roboto font.
 If your app is designed to work in a local network without internet connection, follow the below steps to use offline fonts to work in offline scenarios.